Ramon Saizarbitoria

-Ramon Saizarbitoria (born 21 April 1944, in San Sebastián) is a contemporary Basque writer and sociologist.
+Ramon Saizarbitoria (born 21 April 1944, in San Sebastián, Spain in the autonomous community of Basque Country) is a contemporary Basque writer and sociologist.

 Life

 Ramon Saizarbitoria has a Bachelor of Arts degree in sociology from the University of Fribourg in Switzerland, and is director of the Center for Documentation and Sociological Studies of San Sebastián in Basque Country, Spain.
 He has published numerous books in the field of social services.
 Since the mid-1960s, he has been working in media in the Basque Country.
 In 1967, he collaborated with other writers to create LUR publishing.
 In the 1970s, he launched the literary magazine "Oh!
 Euskadi".

 Saizarbitoria is primarily a novelist, but has also written essays and poetry.
 He is one of the most important authors in Basque literature, and is considered, along with 'Txillardegi', as the modernizer of the Basque novel.
 In 1986, the director Alfonso Ungría adapted Saizarbitoria's book Ehun Metro into a movie.

 Saizarbitoria is primarily a novelist, but has also written essays and poetry.
 He is one of the most important authors in Basque literature, and is considered, along with 'Txillardegi', as the modernizer of the Basque novel.
 In 1986, the director Alfonso Ungría adapted Saizarbitoria's book Ehun Metro into a movie.